 The application can be submitted as a hard copy OR online as a Google Doc.
 You only need to submit your application in one format.

 Please identify two faculty who can submit a recommendation form for you.
-This can be done as a hard copy or online.
+Please ask your faculty referees to submit their references directly online or to our program via email (email@example.com).

 For more information, contact

 Clarkson McNair Scholars

 Potsdam, New York 13699